Merzasphor/MWSE/docs/source/events/menuExit.md

 ## Event Data

-* `menuMode` (boolean): Always true for this event.
+* `menuMode` (boolean): *Read-only*.
+Always true for this event.
 This parameter is only useful when registering the same callback for menuEnter and menuExit events.